Shenzhen: Pollution

-During the COVID-19 pandemic, Shenzhen achieved an average air quality index (AQI) score of 44.8 µg/m³ and daily AQI score of 19 µg/m³.
-Out of ten Chinese mega-cities, Shenzhen recorded the lowest in average PM2.5 concentration (22.5 µg/m³), average PM10 concentration (37.7 µg/m³), average carbon monoxide concentration (0.6 µg/m³), and average nitrogen dioxide concentration (21.9 µg/m³).
+During the COVID-19 pandemic, Shenzhen achieved an average air quality index (AQI) score of 44.8 μg/m3 and daily AQI score of 19 μg/m3.
+Out of ten Chinese mega-cities, Shenzhen recorded the lowest in average PM2.5 concentration (22.5 μg/m3), average PM10 concentration (37.7 μg/m3), average carbon monoxide concentration (0.6 μg/m3), and average nitrogen dioxide concentration (21.9 μg/m3).
 Swiss environmental technology company IQAir attributed most of the pollution in Shenzhen to stem from the engineering industry, continued use of coal, and traffic.

 In 2014, Shenzhen experienced severe water pollution in the city's rivers and waterways, with 173 of the 310 rivers considered to be in "critical" condition and four rivers: the Maozhou, Guanlan, Longgang and Pingshan Rivers, to be the most polluted out of all rivers in the Pearl River Delta.
 The pollutants in the river consisted mainly of ammonia, phosphorus, and nitrogen.
-As a result, the city had conducted a campaign to restore the city's rivers by building more water pipes and sewage treatment plants.
+In response, the city conducted a campaign to restore the city's rivers by building more water pipes and sewage treatment plants.

 Environmental protection

 From 2000 to 2014, Shenzhen spent 30 billion RMB to restore the city's rivers from water pollution, which some were considered at the time to be the most polluted in the Pearl River Delta.
 The city had constructed 33 sewage treatment plants and laid almost 4300 km of sewage pipes.
 By 2020, the city laid an additional 3274 km of water pipelines and completed 13,793 pipeline renovation projects in urban villages and housing estates.

 In 2009, Shenzhen was chosen as one of thirteen cities to pilot a national new-energy vehicle program.
 In 2017, Shenzhen offered 3.3 billion RMB in subsidies in electric buses and the construction of charging facilities.
 In mid-2018, the city made major headlines for being the first city to roll an all-electric public bus fleet.
 In the same year, more than half of the city's taxi fleet are electric, with the goal to turn the fleet all-electric.
 By early 2019, Shenzhen rolled out an all-electric taxi fleet, with 99% of taxis now electric-powered.

 In late 2019, Shenzhen launched a garbage classification program in which waste is to be sorted in four categories: recyclables, kitchen waste, hazardous waste, and other waste.
-Residents who follow the guidelines will be given cash while those who don't would be fined by the government.
+Residents who follow the guidelines will be given cash while those who do not would be fined by the government.